The Petit Lenormand deck is available now. Limited stock

 Spaces where the presence of a man is interrupted or diminished.

-This combination can refer to places that remind of a man's absence: an emptied office, an unoccupied room, a workshop that is no longer used, a place where his belongings are stored while waiting to turn the page.
-One might also think of places of end of cycle, such as a hospital service or a care space where a man goes through a difficult passage.
+This combination can refer to places that evoke a man's absence: an emptied office, an unoccupied room, a workshop that is no longer used, a location where his belongings are stored while waiting to turn the page.
+One might also think of places marking the end of a cycle, such as a hospital service or a care space where a man undergoes a difficult passage.
 These settings speak as much of what is ending as of the trace he leaves behind.

 Personality